-The 16+ curriculum aims to develop the skills necessary to ensure a smooth transition from school to college and adult life.
+Our 16+ (Moving On) curriculum aims to develop the skills necessary to ensure a smooth transition from school to college and adult life.
 There is a strong emphasis on developing the skills necessary for independent living through personal and social development, key skills and applied and vocational learning.

-The majority of students are taught in small groups in a separate 16+ base.
-Students are supported by learning guides as well as the class lead.
+Students are taught in small groups and are supported by learning guides as well as the class lead.
 Our high staffing ratio is based on the needs of the individuals within each group.

 Students are supported in planning their transition from school to college through a comprehensive programme of Careers Education, Information, Advice and Guidance.
-All students attend college taster courses on different campuses of Leeds City College, Henshaws’ College or an area of offsite learning appropriate to the individual student in order to aid transition from school
+Students attend college taster courses on different campuses of Leeds City College, Henshaws College or an area of offsite learning appropriate to the individual student to aid transition from school.

 Where appropriate, all students take part in work experience in school and work alongside our staff in different roles.
-A large number of students also take part in work experience at one of our workshops and/or at Boston Spa Library (see below) which have been set up in order to provide opportunities for our students in 16+ to experience real-life work experience placements outside of the school environment.
-Some students also take part in work experience off site, in the work place.
-Pupils are supported by staff who know them well in order to make work experience meaningful and successful.
+Many students also take part in work experience at one of our school workshops or in the radio station, which have been set up to provide opportunities for our students in 16+ to experience real-life work experience placements.
+Some students also take part in work experience off site and are supported by staff who know them well to make work experience meaningful and successful.

-The school benefits from well-equipped specialist rooms – Art, Food Technology, Information Technology and gym.
-The state of the art Interactive Zone allows students to experience and explore fantasy and real-life situations using immersive technology.
+The school benefits from well-equipped specialist rooms – Art, Food Technology, Information Technology, Life skills, Radio station, WeCanDoCo workshops, Dance studio and gym.
+Our Interactive Zone allows students to experience and explore fantasy and real-life situations using immersive technology.
 We will also be adding an Exhibition Space to celebrate and promote 16+ Activities at Headingley Learning in September 2022.

-All students take part in learning outside the classroom in our extensive Outdoor Learning Zone which comprises of an outdoor classroom, a large polytunnel, fruit growing zone, sensory zone and large allotment area allowing students to experience education outdoors and to be involved in growing and cultivating plants and vegetables which the pupils are encouraged to taste or use in their cooking or to sell as part of enterprise.
+Our students take part in learning outside the classroom in our extensive Outdoor Learning Zones which comprises of an outdoor eco-classroom, a large polytunnel, fruit growing zone, sensory zone and large allotment area allowing students to experience education outdoors and to be involved in growing and cultivating plants and vegetables which the pupils are encouraged to taste or use in their cooking or to sell as part of enterprise.

 Pupils have set up a company called ‘WeCanDoCo’.
 Initiatives through this enterprise include designing and making a wide range of products and as well as growing a range of horticultural products.
-WeCanDoCo operates from a workshop at Boston Spa library which has been set up to provide an opportunity for pupils to experience a work based learning environment where pupils can work outside the classroom and produce products for their enterprise project using specialist printing equipment.
+WeCanDoCo operates from school workshops at both Boston Spa and Woodhouse, which has been set up to provide an opportunity for pupils to experience a work-based learning environment where students can produce products for their enterprise projects using specialist printing and design equipment.

-The school benefits from being based in a thriving village setting, where the school is well known, established and supported.
+The school also benefits from being based in a thriving village setting at Boston Spa, where the school is well known, established, and supported over 40 years.
 The village provides a calm, safe environment in which to teach social skills, travel in the community etc. We use every opportunity to be involved in the local community through whole school celebrations at church, church coffee mornings, Farmers Markets, village events etc. as well as using the shops and facilities near our inner-city campus at Woodhouse and Headingley (Sept 2022).

 Additional Support for 16+ students

-We offer all of our students a high level of support through our high staffing levels.
-Some students receive one to one support where appropriate for additional needs e.g. intervenors for the visually impaired.
-The school works closely with a range of professionals including health professional, physiotherapists, speech and language therapists and education support services e.g. educational psychologists, specialist teachers for children who are visually impaired or deaf/hearing impaired.
+We offer all our students a high level of support through our high staffing levels.
+Some students receive one to one support where appropriate for additional needs e.g., intervenors for the visually impaired.
+The school works closely with a range of professionals including health professionals, physiotherapists, speech and language therapists and education support services e.g., educational psychologists, specialist teachers for children who are visually impaired or deaf/hearing impaired.

 The students develop their citizenship and global awareness through fundraising, charity events etc. We have a thriving School Council where students can experience and understand the democratic process and take part in decision making that will impact not only on themselves but the whole school community.